sparkflows/sparkflows-docs/docs/tutorials/data-engineering/data-wrangling.rst

 Reading from Dataset
 ---------------------

-It reads in the input Dataset File.
+``DatasetStructured`` processor creates a Dataframe of your dataset by reading data from HDFS, HIVE etc. which had been defined earlier in Fire by using the Dataset feature.

 Processor Output